 You work hard and deserve compensation for your efforts.
 However, discounts can be an excellent marketing investment if used correctly.
 You can implement discounts through the following incentive programs:

-Some massage therapists have found success going to local events such as 5K races and offering free 10-minute massages.
-This small incentive allows you to connect with many new potential clients, helping your practice fill the empty slots in your schedule.
+Some massage therapists have found success by attending local events, such as 5K races, and offering free 10-minute massages.
+This small incentive lets you connect with many new potential clients, helping your practice fill empty slots in your schedule.

 To build trust in your practice within your community, leverage the power of personal testimonials and reviews.
 After building your list of loyal customers, ask them to provide feedback and their reviews of your services on Google, Yelp, and other business directories.
-Having a public base of positive reviews improves the reputation of your business and will help you acquire new clients.
+Having a public base of positive reviews improves your business's reputation and helps you acquire new clients.

 To boost the number of online reviews you receive, consider investing in an automated solution to gather reviews from satisfied customers.
 The right solution will automatically collect these reviews and post them on your website and Google, without any additional effort from you!

-In addition to asking clients to leave online testimonials and reviews, encourage them to spread awareness of your massage practice through word-of-mouth.
+In addition to asking clients to leave online testimonials and reviews, encourage them to spread awareness about your massage practice through word of mouth.
 After all, people tend to trust the recommendations of their friends and family over all else.
-You can even incentivize your clients to make such recommendations with referral programs!
+You can even incentivize your clients to make such recommendations with referral programs.

-An often overlooked technique for marketing massage therapy is to partner with other businesses.
-These companies should be more established than your business and have a clientele that would be interested in your massage offerings.
-That way, you’ll be able to reach out to their well-cultivated audience.
+An often-overlooked technique for massage therapy marketing is partnering with other businesses.
+These companies should be more established than your business and have a clientele that would likely be interested in your massage offerings.
+That way, you’ll be able to connect with potential clients in their audience.

 Businesses you should consider partnering with include: